contentcowboys/Pong/README.md

 ## Database

 You can set your database settings in `app/confog.database.php`.
-There are two sets of database credentials, one for your local development environement and one for your live server environement.
+There are two sets of database credentials, one for your local development environnement and one for your live server environnement.

 ### Databse ORM